Skip to content

 How to Calibrate and Maintain Your HVAC Data Logger for Accuracy

 Is Your Data Logger Lying to You?
+The Aussie Guide to Calibration

 Close-up of a data logger screen showing current temperature readings

-As a tradie working in HVAC, you rely on your tools to tell the truth.
-When it comes to diagnosing airflow, humidity problems, or strange temp swings, a data logger is one of the best mates you can have.
-But here’s the catch—if it’s not calibrated properly, you could be reading dodgy data without even knowing it.
+As a tradie working in HVAC, you rely entirely on your tools to tell the truth.
+When it comes to diagnosing restricted airflow, severe humidity problems, or strange intermittent temp swings, a data logger is one of the best mates you can have on site.

 Why Calibration Matters (and What Happens When It’s Off)

-That slight inaccuracy can mean:
+That slight, invisible inaccuracy can mean:

-• Food safety compliance risks
+• Severe food safety compliance risks and health department fines.

 How to Calibrate a Data Logger: The Basics